Foreword

 Priority actions for 2022-23

-The ECEAP has been reviewed by the Climate Emergency team, with regards to the large scale actions that are vital for the Council to deliver our ambition of net carbon zero by 2030.
+The ECEAP has been reviewed by the Climate Emergency team, with regard to the large scale actions that are vital for the council to deliver our ambition of net carbon zero by 2030.
 Urgent action needs to be taken in certain areas now to ensure we have the correct policies, investment and delivery mechanisms in place to secure carbon reductions across all our service areas.

 Key priority actions have been identified for 2022/23 to ensure the council continue on the trajectory to keep pace with the carbon budget and meet our net zero target by 2030.
 They are: